jarodpeachey/jelly/src/content/posts/landing-pages-that-convert-small-business.md

 This kind of authentic, specific testimonial can significantly boost confidence and reduce hesitation.

-If you’re unsure where to start, check out **[How Great Web Design Builds Trust With New Visitors](https://jellydevelopment.com/blog/how-great-web-design-builds-trust)** for more insights into creating content that converts.

 ## 5. Strategic Call-to-Action (CTA) Placement

 Your CTA is the most critical element on the page—it’s where the conversion happens.
 Whether it’s “Get Started,” “Book a Demo,” or “Claim Your Free Quote,” the wording and placement matter.